Are there any membership fees?

 Do I receive interest on my savings?

 Interest on savings is paid in the form of a yearly dividend.
-When you join 1st Alliance Ayrshire you become a shareholder.
+When you join 1st Alliance Community Bank you become a shareholder.
 This means that at the end of each year, any cash surplus is divided between members as a dividend on their savings.
 The dividend is subject to approval at the annual general meeting and is not guaranteed.

 Can I withdraw my savings?